aws/aws-cdk/packages/@aws-cdk/aws-lambda-golang/README.md

 });
 ```

-Use the `goBuildFlags` prop to pass additional build flags to `go build`:
+Use the `bundling.goBuildFlags` prop to pass additional build flags to `go build`:

 ```ts
 new lambda.GolangFunction(this, 'handler', {